Founder's Day

 Students in costume at the faculty-student baseball game

-Students in 1890s costumes at the faculty-student baseball game
+Student in costume at the the faculty-student baseball game

 Here you will find digitized archival collections, oral histories, and more.
 We are continually expanding the collections and improving access.
 You may find additional digital resources that reside outside the digital library here, and a selection of Online Exhibitions here.